Most parents feel a little disconnected from their teen.

 Give your teen the opportunity to approach you with concerns or questions as well.
 Don't introduce every topic.
 Chances are, if you notice a strain in your relationship, your teenager definitely notices it as well, and probably wishes a few things were different.
 It can be helpful to let them know this, saying something along the lines of:

 "I know that we haven't been connecting as much lately, and I want to make sure we can change that.
-So on my end, I'm going to set up a few things we can do each month, and I'll expect you to participate in these - but I also want to give you an opportunity to let me know what you would like to be different.
-So, let me know what suggestions you have to make our relationship feel more comfortable for everyone."
+So on my end, I'm going to set up a few things we can do each month, and I'll expect you to participate in these - but I also want to give you the opportunity to change a few things.
+So, let me know what suggestions you have to make our relationship feel more comfortable, and I’m really looking forward to your help on this!"

 Parents put a lot of pressure on themselves to change things - give your teen some of that responsibility as well!